paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Jane tags page](/images/hugo_themes/jane_tags.png#center)](/images/hugo_themes/jane_tags.png)

-Tags look exactly like you expect them to look like, but a slightly better.
+Tags look like you expect them to look but slightly better.

 ### Single page

 [![Jane single post page](/images/hugo_themes/jane_single_post.png#center)](/images/hugo_themes/jane_single_post.png)

-I've chosen another post to take the screenshot from because that's something worth seeing: that colors choice is best you could find.
-Posts which use a lot of formatting, quotes, images and code blocks shine in this theme, the author definitely has a good taste which we might benefit from.
-Disqus comments supported but hidden by "Show Disqus Comments" button not to distract you from the content itself.
+I've chosen another post to take the screenshot from because that's something worth seeing: that colours choice is the best you could find.
+Posts that use a lot of formatting, quotes, images and code blocks shine in this theme.
+The author has good taste, which we might benefit from.
+Disqus comments supported but hidden by the "Show Disqus Comments" button not to distract you from the content itself.
 No related articles block, but it would be redundant on this text celebration.

 ---